RACHEL DAVIS | VICE PRESIDENT

 As the Vice President and Co-Founder of Shift, Rachel helps shape our strategy and oversees a range of our collaborations with companies, governments, investors, civil society and other partners.
-Rachel is responsible for driving our work on standards advocacy and with sports associations, and co-leading our work with private and public sector financial institutions.
-Rachel has over a decade of experience in implementing the Guiding Principles with a wide range of organizations, and she frequently leads and facilitates engagements with senior audiences around the world.
+Rachel is also responsible for driving our work on standards advocacy and sports.
+Rachel has more than a decade of experience in implementing the Guiding Principles with a wide range of organizations, and she frequently leads and facilitates engagements with senior audiences around the world.

 Prior to co-founding Shift, Rachel was a senior legal advisor from 2006-2011 for the Special Representative of the UN Secretary-General on business and human rights John Ruggie.
 She played a pivotal role in the development of the Guiding Principles, advising on all aspects of the relationship between the Guiding Principles and national and international law.

 Rachel is also a Senior Program Fellow with the Corporate Responsibility Initiative at Harvard Kennedy School and she is the author of groundbreaking research on the costs of company-community conflict in the extractives industry.

 Rachel has experience at the highest levels of the Australian legal system and internationally, having clerked at the High Court of Australia and at the UN International Criminal Tribunal for the former Yugoslavia in The Hague.
 She has a particular interest in indigenous people’s rights, having advised the Australian Federal Attorney-General’s Department on indigenous affairs and acted as Ruggie’s liaison with the UN Permanent Forum on Indigenous Issues during his UN mandate.